psalias2006/gpu-hot/README.md

 ## License

+**CC BY-NC-SA 4.0** - Free for personal and open source use.
+No commercial use allowed.

+- ✅ Use it for personal projects
+- ✅ Modify and improve it
+- ✅ Share it with others
+- ❌ No commercial use
+- 🔄 Share modifications under the same license

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 ## Acknowledgments